amalgam8/amalgam8/README.md

 ### Standalone

-The Amalgam8 controller may also be run outside of a docker container as a Go binary for testing.
+The Amalgam8 controller may also be run outside of a docker container.

 The following commands will build and run the controller: